stressedplants/SinglePlantOmics/desync_gene_expr/R/script_summary.md

 # Summary of scripts

 Scripts in this folder are numbered by steps in the analysis.
-They should be run sequentially.

 ### List of scripts scripts